Westercelle

 Westercelle is a suburb of the district town of Celle in Lower Saxony, Germany, that lies 3 kilometres (1.9 miles) south of the town centre on the river Fuhse.

 History

 The village derives its name from its location west of the original settlement of Celle, now called Altencelle ("Old Celle").
 The first houses were built on the banks of the river.

 Westercelle developed into a purely agricultural, relatively large village with farms on both sides of the road running from Celle south towards Hanover, which later became the B 3 federal road.
 Individual farmsteads still exist in the suburb.

 In 1974 the village was incorporated into the town of Celle.

 Religion

 The mother church of the Lutheran parish of Westercelle is the Christ Church (Christuskirche).

 Politics

-The chair of the local council (Ortsbürgermeister) is Michael Schwarz.
+The chair of the local council (Ortsbürgermeister) is Kathrin Fündeling.

 Coat of arms

 The green shield of the village coat of arms is divided diagonally from top left by a wavy white line that symbolises the river Fuhse.
 Above is a white horses' head, below a white lime tree leaf.